 Students are eligible for Family Empowerment Scholarship education savings accounts if they are a Florida resident and are eligible to enroll in kindergarten through grade 12 in a public school.
-Priority is given to students whose household income does not exceed 185 percent of federal poverty limit (FPL) (\$55,500 for a family of four in 2023-24) and children in foster care or out-of-home care.
+Priority is given to students whose household income does not exceed 185 percent of Federal Poverty Limit (FPL) (\$55,500 for a family of four in 2023-24) and children in foster care or out-of-home care.
 Secondary priority is given to students whose household income is above 185 percent of FPL and up to 400 percent of FPL.

-Parents fill out a universal application, which applies to both Florida Tax Credit Scholarship (FTC) program and Family Empowerment Scholarship program (FES), but students are granted access under FTC until 75 percent of all estimated net eligible contributions are used, at which point students may be awarded Family Empowerment Scholarships.
+Parents fill out a universal application, which applies to both Florida Tax Credit Scholarship (FTC) program and Family Empowerment Scholarship program (FES), but students are granted access under FTC until 75 percent of all estimated the net eligible contributions are used, at which point students may be awarded Family Empowerment Scholarships.

-Enrollment in Florida's Family Empowerment Scholarship Vouchers jumped 45 percent since last year.
+Enrollment in Florida's Empowerment Scholarship for Students with Unique Abilities Program increased 36 percent since the last school year.